 Protein Pasta Recipe | Vegan Bolognese

-Pasta is popular with everyone – whether children, teenagers, or adults: everyone loves Italian pasta.
-With Vetain’s Protein Pasta recipe, pasta now also becomes a highlight for fitness enthusiasts.
+Pasta is popular with everyone – whether children, teenagers, or adults: everyone loves the Italian noodles.
+With Vetains Protein Pasta Recipe, pasta now becomes a highlight even for fitness enthusiasts.
 Our protein-rich sauce easily turns a plate of spaghetti into a high-protein meal.

 Nutritional values without toppings